-Using faith in everyday life.
+Using our faith in everyday life.

 Engage with God in life.
-Believe in God.

-Recognising God’s presence in your life.
+Recognising God’s presence in our lives.

 3. CAN WE IGNORE THE CHURCH?

 Look, you may well be asking right now – if it is possible to build belief in God by recognising his presence in our day-to-day lives, are there good reasons why we should join a church?
 Well, the answer is a firm “YES” from my point of view.
 And trust me, I learnt that the hard way myself!
 Have a look at the article, “Too good to be true?” for an explanation.

 For ‘starters’, our church will lead us as we gather a Bible-based understanding of our loving God and how to be faithful to him.
 You see, we need that faith knowledge if we are ever going to come to believe he is real: a genuine positive force in our lives and the lives of others.
 And there is much more!
 Keep reading please.

 And to varying degrees, dependent on what ‘type of church‘ we attend, we can certainly witness and experience evidence of God’s presence there as well.
 I bravely wrote those words … knowing that you may just be scratching your head right now.
 But here’s a ‘curve ball’!
 Some of the ‘most powerful evidence‘ of God’s very existence is, for example, available to each of us in the Church’s Pentecostal/ Charismatic movement.
 Absolutely!

 PLEASE, also see the brief article, “Why we go to church”, if you have any doubts at all on the need to go to church.